 Through this vesting and subsequent local government reorganisation, the land is now vested in Ashburton District Council.
+The land was classified in 2024.

 There are over 280 recorded burials in this cemetery as of 2023, with the earliest burial dating back to 1881.